vhuynen/Connect-RAK4631-Weather-Monitoring-to-Helium-and-Ubidots/README.md

 ## Helium Flows

-The data received from the device are in Cayenne LPP format and sended as is to MyDevices Cayenne.
-MyDevices expects an structured buffer so as to be loaded.
+The data received from the device are encoded in Cayenne LPP format and sent as is to MyDevices Cayenne.
+MyDevices Cayenne expects a structured **buffer** so as to be loaded.

 Regarding the Ubidots API, the expected format is JSON.
-This is performed by the JavaScript function that decodes the LPP buffer to JSON before to be sended to Ubidots.
+This is performed by the JavaScript function that decodes the LPP buffer to JSON before to being sent to Ubidots.

 ![Helium Flow](./docs/gallery/helium_flow.png)